IN THIS ARTICLE:

 Writing High-Performing Google Ads Copy

-Startup ad copy must be clear, specific, and benefit-driven.
+Startup landing page copy must be clear, specific, and benefit-driven.

 A Proven Startup Ad Copy Formula